ddugan23/notes/topics/startupMVP.md

 Pivot = Changing the customer and/or the problem (rare) Means start a new company.
 Iterate = Changing the solution (common)

-Many make the mistake by thinkin the solution is the genius part, and they look for different customers for their solution.
-Actually, identifying the problem that other's haven't figured out how to solve is the genius part.
+Many make the mistake by thinking the solution is the genius part, and they look for different customers for their solution.
+Actually, identifying the problem that others haven't figured out how to solve is the genius part.
 Facebook and Google weren't first.

 ## Fake vs Real Steve Jobs (how not to be a product dictator)